1. Equity-driven leadership development in multilingual education contexts;

-Dr. Fagan's professional philosophy is that for multilingual learners to be successful, all educators ACROSS disciplines must work together.
+Dr. Drew S. Fagan is an internationally distinguished scholar, educator, and advocate for multilingual learners and all stakeholders connected to these learners' success.
+Having been in the Teaching English to Speakers of Other Languages (TESOL) field for more than 20 years, his professional philosophy is that for multilingual learners to be successful, all stakeholders connected to these learners must come out of their siloes and collaborate.
 As such, he ensures that all of his work connects with higher education and P-12 academes across disciplines, departments and ministries of education, state- and federal-level policy makers, governmental agencies, and not-for-profit organizations.

 (Awards & Honors since being at the University of Maryland; contact me for anything prior)